Last Updated on December 16, 2019 by Inspire Malibu

 For instance, corporations that advertise new pot products should – like tobacco companies are required – avoid marketing to minors.

-Educational campaigns should aim to explain, not just how much THC is in each edible product, but how it can affect the user.
+Educational campaigns should aim to explain how much THC is in each edible product and how it can affect the user.
 Even people who smoke marijuana regularly don’t have the same tolerance to edibles, and eating too much THC can have scary consequences, even though it won’t cause a fatal overdose.

-In a $10 billion plus market, creating awareness campaigns that reduce the stigma around addiction and create greater awareness about treatment would be a helpful way to spend just a small portion of their profits.
+In a $10 billion-plus market, creating awareness campaigns that reduce the stigma around addiction and create greater awareness about the treatment would be a helpful way to spend just a small portion of their profits.

 Perhaps if the federal government ever comes around to legalizing recreational marijuana on a national level, it can mandate that corporations must do more than just try to promote their products responsibly.